 This extension allows you to authorize charges during checkout, then manually capture funds later.
 You can do this via your PayPal business account, or from the WooCommerce Edit Order page.
 Not sure what this means?
 Check out this tutorial on Authorizing vs. Authorizing and Capturing.

-When payment is authorized for an order, the order status is set to “on hold.”
-You can edit the order by going to WooCommerce > Orders, then clicking the order number to edit the order that needs to have the charge captured.
-PayPal adds the new “Capture Charge” action to the Order Actions menu:
+When a payment is authorized for an order, the order status is set to “on hold”.
+You can edit the order by going to WooCommerce > Orders, then clicking the order number to edit the order.
+From the Order Actions dropdown select the “Capture Charge” action to the capture the payment.